-It’s also a problem in the second scenario.
+It's also a problem in the second scenario.
 When you publish plagiarized content, you lose credibility.
-Also, even if it’s totally innocent on your part, you published that content and thus you might be legally on the hook.
-So it’s important to be aware of the plagiarism issue, to protect yourself with good systems and the right plagiarism checker tools.
-In this article we'll cover how to go about addressing it if it happens to you.
+Also, even if it's totally innocent on your part, you published that content and thus you might be legally on the hook.
+So it's important to be aware of the plagiarism issue.
+You can protect yourself with good systems and the right plagiarism checker tools.
+In this article we'll cover how to go about addressing this issue if it happens to you.

 - How to detect plagiarism of your blog posts

-- What to do when your content is copied
+- What to do when your content has been copied

 How to detect plagiarism of your blog posts

-To detect plagiarism, it’s best to use more than one plagiarism checker tool.
+To detect duplicate content, it's best to use more than one plagiarism checker tool.
 Especially popular blog posts often get reblogged on shady sites without permission.
 This of course is a clear copyright violation and you could take action against these sites.
 Create Google alerts for your name and your brand/blog.
-This should catch folks who scrape content and bylines without attribution or links.
+This should catch folks who scrape content and bylines without authorization, attribution or links.

 Likewise, periodically conduct Google searches of your headlines, with your post in one window and the search in another window, side by side on your screen so you can easily refer back and forth.
 This is important because often the plagiarized copy is reworded ever so slightly to avoid detection by text-based copy tools.
 You can also use Copyscape tools for this purpose; the site will allow you to compare the content on two pages side-by-side for free.

-In addition to Google tools, you can choose a plagiarism detection web-based tools.
+In addition to Google tools, you can choose plagiarism detection web-based tools.
 Most offer both free and premium or credit-based plans and a la carte services.
 Free online plagiarism checker tools often are sufficient for most amateur bloggers.
 If you're professional blogger and make money from your blog, you can always upgrade to a premium plan for more advanced features.
 In either way, these tools are great for content copy protection.

 Copyscape is one of the most well-known plagiarism detectors.
-It also offers premium features, such as the ability to evaluate articles you’re about to buy to make sure they’re original.
+It also offers premium features, such as the ability to evaluate articles you're about to buy to make sure they're original.
 Copyscape as popular plagiarism checker tool also offers automated website audit and protection services through its Copysentry program.

 Free registration at DMCA Scan gets you a few features, such as one free DMCA takedown action per year and a 10% discount off all other takedown services.
 The site's premium plan offers additional benefits which could be worth the expense for large websites with the budget to afford a little extra peace of mind.

 Plagium is another plagiarism checker.
 It allows you to copy and paste up to 5,000 characters for a search, or copy and paste two texts to compare them.
 Access these tools for more than occasional use by signing up for an account and purchasing search credits.
 Accounts also give you access to deeper levels of search and the ability to upload files.

-Short of never publishing any written content, there’s no way to completely prevent others from stealing your content.
-That’s the bad news.
-The WP-CopyProtect plugin offers some protection by disabling text selection and right-click options of your content.
+As mentioned before, short of never publishing any written content, there's no way to completely prevent others from stealing your content.
+That's the bad news.
+However, the WP-CopyProtect plugin offers some protection by disabling text selection and right-click options of your content.
 But always keep in mind that these solutions might upset readers who want to take legitimate notes on your work, or quote you in their own work.

-What to do when your content is copied
+What to do when your content has been copied

 - Always maintain a cordial but professional tone throughout the correspondence.